 It can be hard work supporting someone else, especially if you find yourself in a position where the person has confided in you but isn’t ready or willing to access professional support.
 Or if they're behaving in ways that make them hard to be around.
 It's important people do things at the pace that is right for them but also for you to be realistic about how much support you can provide.

 Remember that small, simple things can help, and that just being there for them is probably helping lots.
-Please make sure you take time to recharge your own batteries and if you need advice on how you can help your person, make use of the services on the Find Help
+Please make sure you take time to recharge your own batteries and if you need advice on how you can help your friend or family member, make use of the services on the Find Help